Dalbee/energy-analytics-fabric-bi/projects/project3-governance-cicd/docs/fabric_deployment_pipeline.md

 # Fabric Deployment Pipeline (Dev → Test → Prod)

 This document describes the promotion process for Fabric assets using Deployment Pipelines and GitHub integration.
+It ensures that data engineering and BI assets are moved through environments with high integrity.

 ---